THE HEALER’S ART

 Faculty participants will be able to:

-- Implement and evaluate a 15-hour experiential, transformational curriculum for M1 and M2 medical students.
+- Implement and evaluate a 15-hour experiential, transformational curriculum for M1 and M2 medical and healthcare students.

 - Compare the transformational potential of the discovery model to the traditional cognitive/intellectual educational model.